Why is a DDoS attack dangerous?

 Similar to IDS/IPS and firewalls, ADCs and load balancers have no broader network traffic visibility nor integrated threat intelligence and they are also stateful devices vulnerable state-exhausting attacks.
 The increase in state-exhausting volumetric threats and blended application-level attacks, makes ADC’s and load balancers a limited and partial solution for customers requiring best-of‐breed DDoS protection.

-Can a Content Delivery Networks (CDN) prevent a DDoS Attack?
+Can Content Delivery Networks (CDN) prevent a DDoS Attack?

-The truth is a CDN addresses the symptoms of a DDoS attack but simply absorbing these large volumes of data.
+The truth is a CDN addresses the symptoms of a DDoS attack by simply absorbing these large volumes of data.
 It lets all the information in and through.
 All are welcome.
 There are three caveats here.
 The first is that there must be bandwidth available to absorb this high-volume traffic, and some of these volumetric-based attacks are exceeding 300 Gbps, and there is a price for all the capacity capability.
 Second, there are ways around the CDN.
 Not every webpage or asset will utilize the CDN.
-Third, a CDN cannot protect from an Application-based attack.
+Third, a CDN cannot protect from a non-Application-based attack like a UDP or TCP state exhaustion attack.
 So let the CDN do what it was intended to.

 Can a Web Application Firewall (WAF) prevent a DDoS Attack?